CKs-Technology-News/PrivacyTools/README.md

 - [Jabber / XMPP (Protocol)](https://xmpp.org/) – The universal and open messaging standard.
 Tried and tested.
 Independent.
 Privacy-focused.
 E2E encrypted.
 - [Kontalk](https://kontalk.org/) – A new way of communicating.
 - [MiroTalk](https://github.com/miroslavpejic85/mirotalksfu) – An alternative to Zoom and Teams.
-- [SimpleX](https://github.com/simplex-chat/simplex-chat) – Decentralized chat with a focus on users’ privacy - doesn't use global user identities.
+- [SimpleX](https://github.com/simplex-chat/simplex-chat) – Decentralized chat with a focus on users’ privacy - doesn't use global user identities. v3.0 added [E2EE calls](https://github.com/simplex-chat/simplex-chat/blob/stable/blog/20220711-simplex-chat-v3-released-ios-notifications-audio-video-calls-database-export-import-protocol-improvements.md).
 - [Speek](https://speek.network/) – Decentralized and Secure Messenger.
 The [Speek client](https://github.com/Speek-App/Speek) is creating a Tor hidden service on the client PC.
 The message is then routed via the Tor onion network to the receiver.
 - [Status](https://status.im/) – Status uses an open-source, peer-to-peer protocol, and end-to-end encryption to protect your messages from third parties.
 Keep your private messages private with Status.
 - [Scuttlebot](https://scuttlebot.io/) – An open source peer-to-peer log store used as a database, identity provider and messaging system.
 It features global replication, file-synchronization, and end-to-end encryption.